rhnprabhune/rhnprabhune.github.io/_posts/2022-10-16-Exploratory-Data-Analysis.md

     * Two way table: Returns a 2x2 table which accounts for frequency of occurrence of cateogries for one variable for each category of the second variable
     * Three way table: The same principal is extended for 3 categorical variables Depending on how many categorical variables are present in your dataset, you can select which type of table to go for.
 5. **Quantitative summaries** - This is used for summarizing **numerical data**. `summary()` function in R can be used to create quantitative summaries for each numerical variable.
 This function gives minimum, maximum, mean, median and 1st and 3rd quartiles values for the variable.
-Alternately, you can find summaries for numerical values
+Alternately, you can find summaries for numerical variables for each category using `group_by()` and `summarise()` functions.
+This gives you an idea of the range of each variable based on which you can decide whether standardization/normalization is required for your dataset.
+6. **Plots** - Based on type of variable you can select the type of plots you can use for analysis
+    * Categorical Data: Bar plot or pie charts (Not common).
+Bar plots is a good way to visualize the data obtained in one way contingency table.
+    * Numerical Data: Histogram, Box plots (helpful in finding outliers), Empirical Cumulative Distribution Function (ECDF), Scatter plots etc.